 - When logging into Go.Learn via SSO and using the same SSO service in LinkedIn Learning, your credentials are not automatically transferred to the LinkedIn Learning portal.

 - If you're experiencing issues with SSO login using Apple iOS 12 or earlier, you should update your device to Apple iOS 13.

 - On mobile, we guarantee that HTML/WYSIWYG (What You See Is What You Get) widget layout is maintained only if it is composed with a WYSIWYG editor.
 This doesn’t mean that HTML composition isn’t supported, but it means that only some of the HTML tags are supported.
-Refer to the HTML Tags Supported by WISIWYG table to know which tags are supported.
+Refer to the HTML Tags Supported by WISIWYG table (PDF, 41KB) to know which tags are supported.
 Please note that the list in the table is not meant to be completely exhaustive.
 It includes all of the main tags and styles, but remember that the best way to know for sure which tags and styles are supported is doing a test directly on your device, and then see what is shown.

 - On mobile, HTML/WYSIWYG widget is considered to be a dynamic widget and it does not support custom CSS defined at platform level.

 - Dynamic widgets are only allowed among the first 10 widgets of the page on mobile, then, starting from the 11th widget, the type of widget must be static.

 - GIF format in Image widget is not supported.
 If you insert a GIF file in Image widget, iOS will show it because it supports GIF format by default, but the same file will not be visible in the Android app instead.

 - When configuring a Courses and Learning Plans widget, please note that the options in the Display Mode section are not supported on mobile.
 On the Go.Learn mobile app, the Load More button at the bottom of the widget is the only option that allows you to display extra results.